The small market town of Brampton is located in the Carlisle district of Cumbria.

 A few miles south of the town there's more nice trails around the tranquil Castle Carrock Reservoir.
 It's a lovely and peaceful area with the associated village of Castle Carrock also worth a visit.
 Tindale Tarn just to the east is another picturesque water feature of the area and has some nice trails to try.

 A few miles to the south west you'll find the worthy village of Wetheral where you can visit a historic ruined priory, the River Eden and the National Trust's Wetheral Woods.
+Near here there's also the Wreay Woods Nature Reserve where you can look out for otters by the River Petteril.

 For more walking ideas in the area see the North Pennines Walks and Cumbria Walks pages.